MicrosoftDocs/learn/learn-pr/wwl-data-ai/secure-data-warehouse-azure-synapse-analytics/includes/8-implement-encryption.md

 You need to make sure that you protect this BACPAC file and enable TDE as soon as the import of the bacpac file in the new database is finished.

-## Securing your credentials through linked services with TokenLibrary for Apache SPark
+## Securing your credentials through linked services with TokenLibrary for Apache Spark

 It is quite a common pattern to access data from external sources.
 Unless the external data source allows anonymous access, it is highly likely that you need to secure your connection with a credential, secret, or connection string.